Are you using any analytics? E.g. Google, Flurry, Hockey, etc.

 Does the app collect my personal information?

-No. Gladys stores only what you explicitly provide, and it doesn’t inspect or care about what it is. iCloud or App Store login credentials are held by iOS and the app could not see them even if it wanted to.
+No. Gladys stores only what you explicitly provide, and it doesn’t inspect or care about what it is. iCloud or App Store login credentials are held by the operating system and the app could not see them even if it wanted to.

 How is my information protected?

-Gladys doesn’t take any additional steps to protect your information above what your device/iOS and Apple already do, which is quite sufficient.
-While Gladys does not perform any further encryption of the data, it's worth mentioning that the local filesystem itself IS encrypted by Apple.
-However if another app inside your device were to "hack" iOS (a-la Jailbreak, for instance) then it could in theory access your data inside Gladys’ sandbox.
+Gladys doesn’t take any additional steps to protect your information above what your operating system and Apple already do, which is quite sufficient.
+While Gladys does not perform any further encryption of the data (not even for "locked" items, a feature which is there to protect from prying eyes, not to secure data), it's worth mentioning that the local filesystem itself IS encrypted by Apple on iOS devices as well as newer Macs.
+However if another app inside your device were to misbehave (via a jailbreak for instance on iOS) then it could in theory access your data inside Gladys’ sandbox.
 This means that Gladys may not be a place to store extreme military secrets, for example, but pretty secure in almost every other sense.